Reading Time: 16 minutes

-Ecommerce retailers, today, know how important it is to capture customer attention using personalized marketing.
-A RedPoint Global survey conducted by The Harris Poll notes that 63% of customers have come to expect personalization as a standard offering.
-Market leaders keep a close eye on every action shoppers take, for instance, the recommendation engines powering Netflix and Spotify learn more about your tastes and preferences every time you pause a show or abandon a song midway.
+Market leaders keep a close eye on every action shoppers take; for instance, the recommendation engines powering Netflix and Spotify learn more about your tastes and preferences whenever you pause a show or abandon a song midway.

-As a product marketer at a large or small Ecommerce firm, you too, can learn how to build and rollout campaigns that are hyper-relevant, timely, and compelling.
-In this article, we will quickly take you through some examples of companies that are acing Ecommerce personalization.
+As a product marketer at a large or small e-commerce firm, you can also learn how to build and roll out hyper-relevant, timely, and compelling campaigns.
+This article will quickly take you through some examples of companies that are acing e-commerce personalization.

 “When best customers produce 18 times the revenue of the average customer a retailer must prioritize giving the shopper what she wants.”
 RJ Metrics